-Limnology and Oceanography Research Exchange (LOREX) is an NSF funded initiative (award #1831075) to provide training in international research for graduate students.
+Limnology and Oceanography Research Exchange (LOREX) is an NSF-funded initiative (award #1831075, 2019-2021) to provide training in international research for graduate students.
 Graduate student research is often constrained by the resources, ideas, and culture of the home institution.
 International collaborations enhance graduate students’ ability to think critically and creatively, make cross-disciplinary connections, and stretch one's field of view while gaining competency in an international environment and increasing their network of colleagues.

 The ASLO LOREX program aims to foster international research collaborations through professional development training open to the all ASLO student members and to provide a competitive paid research exchanges opportunity for select graduate students.
 Professional development training will occur through webinars, web resources, and conference workshops.
-The paid international exchanges will allow up to 30 US-based graduate students per year to travel to one of seven international host institutions to conduct collaborative research in aquatic science.
+The paid international research exchanges will allow up to 30 graduate students (US citizens or permanent residents) studying in a US institute per year to travel to one of seven international host institutions to conduct collaborative research in aquatic science.